c-git/c-git.github.io/content/misc/til.md

 If you use `rm -r folder` instead of trash you can no longer add any files in terminal 1 after that command and the output of `ll` only shows `Total 0`.

 </details>

+# Share by default

+Often making something shared makes it easier for you to access from more places.
+Not everything should be made public and once you do you can't always take it back but double check before you assume it needs to be private.
+Even if no one else uses it, you might be making it easier for yourself at least.
+(Kinda what this site is about...)